-System owners and administrators shall adhere to the provisions of Section 04.10 of UPPS No. 04.01.01, Security of Texas State Information Resources, when transferring, repurposing, destroying, or otherwise disposing of their server.
+System owners and administrators shall adhere to the provisions of Section 02.10 of UPPS No. 04.01.11, Risk Management of Information Resources, when transferring, repurposing, destroying, or otherwise disposing of their server.

 System administrators must subscribe to vendor notification and automated update services appropriate to the software hosted on their servers.
-System administrators may be required to subscribe to university-provided notification and update services (or equivalent) as those services become available (e.g., SCCM - System Center Configuration Manager).
+System administrators may be required to subscribe to university-provided notification and update services (or equivalent) as those services become available (e.g., System Center Configuration Manager-- SCCM).

 It is not possible for this policy to address every specific issue regarding server management at Texas State that may arise.
 Server owners and administrators are expected and encouraged to seek guidance from ITAC, which will involve other components of the IT division as necessary to meet these responsibilities.

-Exceptions to this policy require collaboration with Technology Resources and express permission from the associate vice president for Technology Resources or a designee.
+Exceptions to this policy require collaboration with Technology Resources and the Information Security Office, as well as the express permission from the associate vice president for Technology Resources or a designee.

 PROCEDURES FOR RESPONSE TO THREATS AND POLICY VIOLATIONS

-Texas State’s IT Security team employs a variety of techniques and technologies, including regular network vulnerability scans and penetration tests, to identify potential risks to campus information resources and to monitor compliance with this policy.
-IT Security will notify the registered server administrator of any protection deficiencies discovered in the course of these activities and recommend options for eliminating the deficiencies.
-If the deficiencies are not corrected or the server remains out of compliance for three or more calendar days following notification, IT Security may, with the concurrence of the information security officer or the associate vice president for Technology Resources, disable the server’s connection to the university network until the deficiency is remedied.
+Texas State’s Information Security team employs a variety of techniques and technologies, including regular network vulnerability scans and penetration tests, to identify potential risks to campus information resources and to monitor compliance with this policy.
+Information Security will notify the registered server administrator of any protection deficiencies discovered in the course of these activities and recommend options for eliminating the deficiencies.
+If the deficiencies are not corrected or the server remains out of compliance for three or more calendar days following notification, Information Security may, with the concurrence of the Information Security officer or the associate vice president for Technology Resources, disable the server’s connection to the university network until the deficiency is remedied.

-In emergency circumstances, IT Security will attempt to notify the server owner or administrator whenever it determines that a server has become an imminent threat to university information resources, such as when a server’s integrity is compromised, when it places other network users at risk, or when its defenses against compromise are seriously inadequate for the purpose it serves.
-If Technology Resources or IT Security cannot contact the server administrator or the administrator does not respond in a timely manner, IT Security may isolate the offending server from the network until the risk is mitigated.
-If the threat results in the inappropriate disclosure of sensitive or restricted and confidential information, IT Security will initiate the incident management procedures in Section 10. of UPPS No. 04.01.01, Security of Texas State Information Resources.
+In emergency circumstances, Information Security will attempt to notify the server owner or administrator whenever it determines that a server has become an imminent threat to university information resources, such as when a server’s integrity is compromised, when it places other network users at risk, or when its defenses against compromise are seriously inadequate for the purpose it serves.
+If Technology Resources or Information Security cannot contact the server administrator or the administrator does not respond in a timely manner, Information Security may isolate the offending server from the network until the risk is mitigated.
+If the threat results in the inappropriate disclosure of sensitive or restricted and confidential information, Information Security will initiate the incident management procedures in UPPS No. 04.01.10, Information Security Incident Management.